Posts

 Image

-We awoke at 6 am to find a bright sunny day outside, the sun's warmth already beginning to make itself felt.
-We walked a short distance down the street, and stepped into the same bar we had lunch in yesterday.
+Return to Santiago de Compostela Finisterre Spain We awoke at 6 AM to find a bright sunny day outside, the sun's warmth already beginning to make itself felt.
+We walked a short distance down the street and stepped into the same bar we had lunch in yesterday.
 Sitting on the outdoor patio amidst a group of other pilgrims, we enjoyed our coffee, orange juice, and toastada.
-As we sat there a very drunk local man approached the patio, intent on striking up a belligerent and slurred conversation in Spanish, but he was firmly shooed away by the proprietor.
-By 8:30 am we had finished our breakfast and made our way down to the marina.
+As we sat there, a very drunk local man approached the patio, intent on striking up a belligerent and slurred conversation in Spanish, but he was firmly shooed away by the proprietor.
+By 8:30 AM we had finished our breakfast and made our way down to the marina.
 Colourful row boats floated in the shallow turquoise harbour, and lines of white sailboats were bobbing gently in their moorings.
-A group of small fish was visible in the crystal clear water.
-Across the bay the hills of Galicia rose and receded into the distance, and behind us the colourful buildings marched in rows up the hill.
-We stood at the base of a statue dedicated to Galician emigrants, an
+A group of small fish was visible in the crystal-clear water.
+Across the bay, the hills of Galicia rose and receded into the distance, and behind us, the colourful buildings marched in rows up the hill.
+We stood at the ...

-Birding to the End of the World : Muxia to Finisterre
+Birding the End of the World : Muxia to Finisterre

 Image

-We left our albergue a little later than usual.
-We had been warned that there was only one spot today where we could stop for refreshments, about half way through our walk, so we didn't wish to leave Muxia without breakfast.
-We had noticed that none of the local bars opened before 8 am, but as we made our way through the sleepy town, under a soft pink sky, we spotted one bar beside the Monbus stop that was already open at 7:30 am.
+Birding the End of the World Birdwatching on the Camino Fisterra Muxia Spain We left our Albergue a little later than usual.
+We had been warned that there was only one spot today where we could stop for refreshments, about halfway through our walk, so we didn't wish to leave Muxia without breakfast.
+We had noticed that none of the local bars opened before 8 am, but as we made our way through the sleepy town, under a soft pink sky, we spotted one bar beside the Monbus stop that was already open at 7:30 AM.
 It was full of other pilgrims, and we enjoyed our coffee, toast, and jam in good company.
-Refreshed and ready to go, we took a few minutes to orient ourselves correctly, and make sure we were following the arrows to Finisterre, and not those leading back to Santiago.
+Refreshed and ready to go, we took a few minutes to orient ourselves correctly and make sure we were following the arrows to Finisterre, and not those leading back to Santiago.
 Today's walk will take us along the Costa da Morte, or the 'Coast of Death' to Fisterra, or 'The End of the World'.
-There have been many shipwrecks off the coast in this section, which led sailors to name this region the 'coast of death'.
-It is also
+There have been many shipwrecks off the coast in this section, which ...